doug-matthews/Remote-Control-Car/README.md

 * **Next Steps**
-  * Prtotype the electrical circuit and verify that it functions as expected.
+  * Prototype the electrical circuit and verify that it functions as expected.
   * Add more content to the website.
   * Create a Bluetooth app to control the car.